timyates/mod-metrics/README.md

     vertx.deployModule( 'com.bloidonia~mod-metrics~0.0.1-SNAPSHOT', config, 1, function() {} ) ;

+Then accepts the messages below.

+### Notes

-Then accepts the following messages (if a component with the specified name does not exist, then a component of the related type is created):
+- if a metric with the specified name does not exist, then a metric of the related type is created.
+- if you try to call an invalid method on an already existing metric (ie: call `set` on a metric already constructed with `inc`) then I suspect things will blow up in (not so) interesting ways.

 ## Gauges (see [here](http://metrics.codahale.com/getting-started/#gauges))